marcory-hub/hailo_gcp/install-hailo-software-suite-on-google-cloud-VM-instance.md

 You can drink some coffee or tea and ignore the Xauthority error as it's not crucial for non-graphical applications.

 Exit docker with the `exit` command.
 Go back to the docker container with this command
+## 3. Run a Docker Container with the Hailo Software Suite
 ```sh
 ./hailo_ai_sw_suite_docker_run.sh --resume
 ```